minhkhang1795/ThinkStats2/project1/report1.md

 Along with the associations between screen time and diagnoses of anxiety and depression, how frequently a family has meals together also has strong linear relationships with both their children's screen time and mental health.
 Children who do not have any meal with their family during the past week are twice more likely to have anxiety and three times more likely to experience depression than children who have meals with their family every day.

 ![Family meals](https://github.com/minhkhang1795/ThinkStats2/blob/master/project1/family-meals.png)
+_Caption: Family meals versus the likelihood to experience anxiety/depression and versus computer time level._

-This graph suggests strong linear relationships between anxiety/depression level and family meals as well as between computer time usage and family meals.
+This graph suggests strong linear relationships between family meals and the likelihood to experience anxiety/depression as well as between family meals and computer time usage.
 Kids in families having more meals together are less likely to have anxiety/depression, and they also tend to use computers less.
 It's also worth noting that more than 16% of kids having no meals with their families during the past week experience anxiety problems, while only 8% of kids having meals every day with their families have anxiety.
 However, we should also be cautious about this result, because the Confidence Intervals on the left tails of the 3 lines are much wider than the CIs on the other end.

 ### 4. Discussion
 In this study, I have shown the associations between screen time and the likelihood of experiencing anxiety/depression among children and adolescents, which confirms one argument made in the article.
-I also found interesting relationships between how frequently a family has meals together and their children's screen time as well as mental health.
+I also found interesting relationships between how frequently a family has meals together and their children's screen time as well as their children's mental health.

-However, I could not find any strong associations between the severity of kids' mental illness and screen time, partly because of the small sample size of the NSCH data.
+However, I could not find any strong associations between the severity of kids' mental illness and screen time, partly because of the small sample size of the NSCH 2017 data.
 While the growing concerns among parents, counselors and doctors stated in the article are reasonable, the effect of screen time on children's mental health is still an open question that needs further investigation.